top of page

 Each page must be placed manually.
 Each scan requires attention.
 Over time, this slows work, increases inconsistency, and encourages shortcuts.

-If scanning volumes are low enough that a flatbed seems acceptable, it’s worth asking whether scanning is actually part of a process at all.
+If scanning volumes are low enough that a flatbed seems acceptable, it is worth questioning whether scanning is actually part of a process at all — or simply an occasional task.

 Smartphone scanning apps have improved dramatically and are genuinely useful in limited scenarios.
 They are convenient, portable, and accessible.